Cube-OS/cubeOS/docs/tutorials/index.rst

 Other Resources
 ---------------

-These docs give more information about various components of KubOS:
+These docs give more information about various components of CubeOS:

-    - :doc:`KubOS Design <../kubos-design>` - The high-level design of KubOS
+    - :doc:`CubeOS Design <../cubeos-design>` - The high-level design of CubeOS
-    - :doc:`../getting-started/using-rust` - Instructions for using Rust with KubOS
+    - :doc:`../getting-started/using-rust` - Instructions for using Rust with CubeOS
     - :doc:`Application Dev Guides <../ecosystem/apps/app-guide>` - More in-depth instructions about
       creating mission applications
-    - :ref:`Kubos Services <service-docs>` - Docs covering what services are, which services are availabe, and how to create your own services
+    - :ref:`CubeOS Services <service-docs>` - Docs covering what services are, which services are availabe, and how to create your own services
     - :doc:`Mission Development Guide <../mission-dev/index>` - Docs covering the recommended
       components which should be developed for any given mission